aspose-cells/Aspose.Cells-Doc-md/english/sharepoint/product-information/install-aspose-cells-for-sharepoint/installing-aspose-cells-for-sharepoint/_index.md

 WSS Administration service and Timer service are needed because some setup actions rely on a timer job to propagate to all servers in the server farm.
 #### **To install Aspose.Cells for SharePoint**
-1. Unpack Aspose.Cells.SharePoint zip to the local drive of the MOSS 7.0 or WSS 3.0 server.
+1. Unpack Aspose.Cells.SharePoint.zip to the local drive of the MOSS 7.0 or WSS 3.0 server.
 1. Run setup.exe and follow the instructions on the screen.

 The setup program performs the following actions: